THE PRODUCT

 claude-sonnet · doc-extract

-routing-preference · EU data residency
+routing-pref · EU residency

-compliant by default
+compliant

 RESTRICTED

-o1-preview · engineering-sandbox
+o1-preview · eng-sandbox

-model-restriction · approved models only
+model-restriction · approved

-swapped to approved
+swapped

 THROTTLED

-batch-embed · growth-experiments
+batch-embed · growth

-rate-limit · 20 req/min non-prod
+rate-limit · 20/min non-prod

 burst absorbed